aufziehvogel/ansible-roles/gitlab-docker/README.md

 Requirements
 ------------

-The system must be Debian stretch.
+The system must be Debian.

 Role Variables
 --------------